pkd22it021/project2/README.md

 # project
-this is a new repo created using init in local and later pushing into remote
+this is a new repo created using init in local and later pushing into remote...